rkhal101/Web-Security-Academy-Series/SSTI/SSTI.md

 $class.inspect("java.lang.Runtime").type.getRuntime().exec("bad-stuff-here")
 ```

-The code you've provided appears to be a mix of pseudo-code and potentially harmful commands.
-It seems to be attempting to execute malicious code using the Java Runtime class.
+The code: mix of pseudo-code attempting to execute malicious code using the Java Runtime class.

 Let's break it down: